hacs/documentation/documentation/developer/frontend.md

 You have now started a local webserver that hosts the frontend on `http://localhost:5000` which you can attach to a Home Assistant instance that is running HACS.

-To attach the development frontend you need to perform [YAML Configuration](/docs/configuration/legacy) with special `frontend_repo_url` paremeter.
-Add this to your `configuration.yaml`
+To attach the development frontend you need to perform [YAML Configuration](/docs/configuration/legacy) with special `frontend_repo_url` parameter.
+Add this entry to your `configuration.yaml`:

 ```yaml
 hacs: